Exchanging a Driving Licence from the EU or EEA

 Exchanging a licence for a Portuguese one can simplify things in case of loss or theft and in order to obtain car insurance.

-To exchange the licence, fill out form Modelo 1 IMTT available from the local IMTT office or online:
+To exchange the licence, fill out form Modelo 1 IMT available from the local IMT office or online:

-Forms not available online can also be obtained from Citizens' Shops (Loja do Cidadão), where English-speaking staff are able to help.
+Forms can also be obtained from Citizens' Shops (Loja do Cidadão), where English-speaking staff are able to help.

 In addition, the following documents must be provided: